Hi! I’m Karina, the Personal Brand Architect.

 Not giving 100% won’t go unnoticed; it makes people doubt your abilities.

 Over time, I had actually begun to doubt my abilities as well.

 Despite my Bachelor, MBA, and tonnes of experience, I felt worthless.
 I convinced myself that no one would ever see value in what I had to offer.
 I didn’t really believe I had anything to offer.

 And since I had spent most of my career trying to be ‘part of the team’, I now had no idea how to stand out as an entrepreneur.

 It took me over a year in my own business to realize 3 more things:

 10 years in a male-dominated industry had exposed me to a horrendous amount of sexism – sexism that was so casual, subconscious and tolerated, that it actually felt normal.
 It was omnipresent – with suppliers, clients, even my own colleagues – and had successfully eaten away at a good portion of my self-esteem.

 My newly discovered self-esteem problem combined with my self-doubts were holding me back from achieving any kind of sustainable success; they were making it difficult for me to acquire new clients and were leading to subconscious self-sabotage.

-I was not the best at attracting new clients, or at least, not the ones I had been targeting (SMEs).
-But!The clients I was successful at aquiring all had 2 things in common: they were women, and they were either self-employed or entrepreneurs.
-They all came to me for help with their marketing and sales.
-More often than not, their marketing challenges were rooted in poor branding.
-So we rolled up our sleves together and worked on gaining clarity, on their messaging and on how they communicated.
-Not only did I absolutely love the work we were doing together, but the tangeable results we were creating together were impressive.
+I wasn’t good at attracting new clients, at least not the ones I had been targeting (SMEs).
+But!The clients I was was attracting all had 2 things in common: they were women, and they were either self-employed or entrepreneurs.
+They came to me for help with their marketing and sales and, more often than not, their challenges were rooted in poor branding.
+So we rolled up our sleeves together and worked on gaining clarity, on their messaging and on how they communicated.
+We started seeing impressive results, and I absolutely loved working with them.